-The score’s final stylistic destination are the surprisingly numerous sound collages that see Karpman break out of the strictly orchestral realm, displaying a truly modernist interest in manipulating acoustic sounds and mixing them with electronics.
-Take “Permafrost”, which ventures closer to musique concrète than maybe any other fantasy game score, building its icy synth textures and random female cries on top of what seem like found sounds recorded on tape.
+The score’s final stylistic destination are the surprisingly numerous sound collages that see Karpman break out of the strictly orchestral realm, displaying a genuinely modernist interest in manipulating acoustic sounds and mixing them with electronics.
+Take “Permafrost”, which ventures closer to musique concrète than maybe any other fantasy game score, building its icy synth textures and random female cries on top of what appear to be found sounds recorded on tape.
 Keep in mind that such experiments are never an end in themselves, but always serve the music’s storytelling ambitions.
 The score’s best example is “Stormhold”, which manipulates its nostalgic trumpet notes until they sound like a ghostly echo, surrounded by spectral voices and an aimlessly wandering snare drum.
-It’s a perfect, subtle way to musically underscore the ruins of a once great location, trapped in its glorious history that has now turned tragic.
+It’s a perfect, subtle way to musically underscore the ruins of a once-great location, trapped in its glorious history that has now turned tragic.

 Most fantasy scores – no matter how fantastical the worlds that they underscore – feel surprisingly familiar.
-Often enough, they choose to deploy stylistically straightforward romantic orchestral strains that are derived from certain genres of film and classical music.
+They often choose to deploy stylistically straightforward romantic orchestral strains derived from particular film and classical music genres.
 Maybe it is a reflex to ground these games’ unfamiliar universes in something players are likely to recognise and readily connect with on an aural level.
-EverQuest II is a bolder example of the fantasy genre, daring to create a world that actually does feel different to ours – a realm full of unusual, unknown sights that might intimidate and terrify one minute and bewitch the next.
-It doesn’t necessarily make for an initially easy listen, but through its stunning instrumental and harmonic innovations and subtleties, the EverQuest II soundtrack evokes a world that is vaster and more fascinating than almost any other video game score in history – a masterpiece through and through.
+EverQuest II is a bolder example of the fantasy genre, daring to create a world that does feel different to ours – a realm full of unusual, unknown sights that might intimidate and terrify one minute and bewitch the next.
+It doesn’t necessarily make for an initially easy listen.
+Still, through its stunning instrumental and harmonic innovations and subtleties, the EverQuest II soundtrack evokes a vaster and more fascinating world than almost any other video game score in history – a masterpiece through and through.

 - 01 - Main Title Karpman, Laura 2:15